department-of-veterans-affairs/va.gov-team/products/health-care/champva/design-and-research/design-and-research-shareout-agenda.md

 * Agenda topics:
     * 10-7959f-2
         * Stakeholder interviews
-            * Completed 3 of 4, Final interview scheduled for 4/10 \
--closing this sprint’s ticket
+            * Completed 3 of 4, Final interview scheduled for 4/10 - closing this sprint’s ticket
         * User flow selection
             * Going with option A (resources and dependencies
             * NOT Vendor/Provider specific versions